amoghpj/amoghpj.github.io/readinglist.md

 # Currently reading

 - The WEIRDest People in the world - Joseph Henrich
+- The Problem With Democracy - Shadi Hamid
+- The Doctrine of Vibration - Mark Dyczkowski
 - Evolutionary Causation
 - Trans: When Ideology meets Reality - Helen Joyce
 - Orientalism - Edward Said